hans-mayer/blog/_posts/2026-05-03-RTK-base-rover-with-Ublox-GNSS-receivers.markdown

   # Setup Script for u-blox (ZED-X20P) base station
   logger -p user.debug "setup_base_sh setup_initial "
-  # this is the initial setup to prepare the base sation for it function
+  # this is the initial setup to prepare the base station for it's function

   # make sure in advance that baudrate for uart1 is high enough
   if test -z "`ubxtool -g  CFG-UART1-BAUDRATE | grep UART1-BAUDRATE | head -1 | grep 921600`"